 What does business data consist of?

 Business data includes a handful of different data categories that could be used for various purposes.
 Here are a few of them:

 - Firmographics consist of data points such as company name, location, industry, size, revenue, and more.
 It allows to see a fuller company picture and come up with insights for more effective strategies in terms of lead generation and investment intelligence.

 - Technographics consist of data points such as company name, tech stack list, features, integrations, and more.
 It provides insights into the company's tech stack and the details surrounding the technology use.

-- Employee data consists of data points such as name, age, location, skills, employment history, education, and more.
+- Employee data consists of data points such as name, age, location, employment history, education, and more.
 It shows professional development and promotes data-driven talent sourcing and recruitment.

 - Intent data consists of data points such as name, website, page views, downloads, subscriptions, and other information.
 It provides insight into purchase intent which allows you to filter potential customers and target the ones who are more likely to buy.

 - Financial data signals the economic health of a company.
 For example, you could employ the tracking of funding rounds, amounts, and frequency to recognize an upcoming business with a new product that could potentially change the market landscape.

 - Social media data allows seeing the online presence and traction of a business.
 It's especially useful when it comes to companies that sell directly to end-users.
 The broader its online presence, the wider the reach.
 The wider the reach, the more customers it's able to attract.